ttulka/ddd-example-ecommerce-microservices/README.md

 To set up and run microservices, see the [Docker](#docker-containers) and [Kubernetes](#kubernetes) sections.

+Read more about monoliths vs microservices at https://blog.ttulka.com/good-and-bad-monolith

 ## Message Broker

 As the message broker a simple **Redis** instance could be used with Spring profile `redis`: